Fruits that benefit your health and your

 8. Mental Health

-which have been linked to helping with anxiety, depression, and general mental well-being.
+Fruit consumption has a positive effect on our mental health.
+As we’ve been able to detect various fruits contain important nutrients and vitamins, many of which have been linked to helping with anxiety, depression, and general mental well-being.
 Check out our blog post on mood boosting fruit to learn more about this!

 9. Combination with vegetables

-in color are also rich in antioxidants that are necessary for the antioxidant defense systems in our bodies that suffer from oxidative stress.
-Tomatoes, broccoli, lettuce, or beets are great sources for antioxidants.
+Many fruits work extremely well in combination with vegetables.
+Vegetables are just as healthy as fruit and have similar health benefits.
+Vegetables that are rich in color are also rich in antioxidants that are necessary for the antioxidant defense systems in our bodies that suffer from oxidative stress.
+Tomatoes, broccoli, lettuce, or beets are great sources for antioxidants⁷.
 Powerful pairings of fruits and vegetables include apples and cucumbers, apricots and sweet potatoes, mangos and spinach as well as apples and carrots.

 img content blog Healthy foods Fruits and vegetables 2300x1150 2